-Video Shows Uber CEO Travis Kalanick Arguing With Driver Over Fares
+Uber CEO Says He's Seeking "Leadership Help" After Video Shows Him Yelling At Driver

 Uber’s public relations crisis continues apace with no apparent end in sight.

 On Tuesday afternoon, Bloomberg published a video in which CEO Travis Kalanick aggressively argues with an Uber driver who claimed he is earning less money after Uber cut fares.
-“Some people don’t like to take responsibility for their own shit,” Kalanick exclaims, after his driver says he lost $97,000 because of Uber.
+“Some people don’t like to take responsibility for their own shit,” Kalanick exclaims, after driver Fawzi Kamel claims he lost $97,000 because of Uber.
 “They blame everything in their life on somebody else.
 Good luck!”

-The publication of the dash-cam shot video is the latest in a parade of PR disasters for Uber.
-In January, Kalanick’s decision to sit on President Trump’s economic advisory group inspired a viral #DeleteUber campaign in which the company saw about 200,000 users delete their accounts, according to the New York Times.
+The publication of the dashcam-shot video is the latest in a parade of PR disasters for Uber.
+In January, Kalanick’s decision to sit on President Donald Trump’s economic advisory group inspired a viral #DeleteUber campaign in which the company saw about 200,000 users delete their accounts, according to the New York Times.
 Kalanick subsequently resigned from the council.

-Then, in early February, a former Uber engineer penned a viral account of her experience at the company with detailed allegations of systemic sexism.
-In response, Uber launched an internal investigation into the accusations, led by former attorney general Eric Holder and Arianna Huffington, who sits on Uber’s board.
+Then, in early February, a former Uber engineer penned a viral account of her experience at the company, with detailed allegations of systemic sexism.
+In response, Uber launched an internal investigation into the accusations, led by former Attorney General Eric Holder and Arianna Huffington, who sits on Uber’s board.
 A visibly emotional Kalanick apologized to his staff at an all-hands meeting and promised to “do better.”

 Two days later, during a meeting with more than 100 women engineers, Kalanick was grilled about issues of sexism at Uber, according to an audio recording obtained by BuzzFeed News.
 “I want to root out the injustice,” he told those in attendance.
 “I want to get at the people who are making this place a bad place.
 And you have my commitment.”